ab-emptycup/ab-emptycup.github.io/books/rework.md

 4. Hire great writers.
 5. Out teach your competition.
 6. Don't write it down.
 User feedback can, will & should stay on top of your mind.
-7. When you say no, you say no to one thing.
-When you say yes, you say no to many things.
-Say no by default.
+7. Say no by default.
+No is no to one thing.
+Yes is no to many things.
 8. Send people home at 5.
 9. Don't scar on the first cut.
 10. Be at-home good.
+11. Sell your by-products.